SAuroux/wca-documents/wca-regulations-2012.md

   - 9i2) Results of official WCA competitions are dated to the calendar date of the competition.
 If a competition spans multiple days, the results of each round are dated to the last scheduled calendar date of the round.
   - 9i3) If the WCA Regulations for an event are changed, existing regional records stand until they are broken under the new WCA Regulations.
 - 9j) Each event shall be held at most once per competition.
-- 9k) All competitors may participate in all events of a competition.
+- 9k) Any competitors may participate in any event of a competition.
+[NOTE: As originally written, 9k could be interpreted to be in disagreement with Z2 or Z5.
+I think this is better, but I'm not sure it's not still unclear.]
 - 9l) Each round must be completed before any following round of the same event starts.
 - 9m) Events must have at most four rounds.
   - 9m1) Events with 99 or fewer competitors must have at most three rounds.